Varieties via their L-functions: Axioms for

 We briefly discuss the relationship between our calculations and other work concerning the objects listed in Section~\ref{sec:related}.

 Brumer and Kramer's~\cite{BK} formulation of the Paramodular Conjecture was greatly aided by the calculations of Poor and Yuen~\cite{PY} of paramodular cusp forms of weight~2 and prime level.
 Poor and Yuen (personal communication) have extended their calculations to all levels $N<1000$.
-Mainly due to a lack of dimension formulas, their results are only rigorous in a few cases.
+Mainly due to a lack of dimension formulas, their results are rigorous only in a few cases.
 However, their heuristic results are consistent with our calculations, and also with the tabulation of hyperelliptic curves that we describe next.

-Booker, Sutherland, Voight, and Yasaki (personal communication) are tabulating hyperelliptic curves$/\Q$ of genus~2.
-They have found hyperelliptic curves with each of the 12 conductors listed in item~3) of Theorem~\ref{thm:1}, and they have not found any conductors $N<500$ which are not listed in Theorem~\ref{thm:1}.
-(There are conductors arising from abelian surfaces that are not isogenous to the jacobian of a hyperelliptic curve, but none occurs for $N<500$.)
+Booker, Sijsling, Sutherland, Voight, and Yasaki~\cite{BSSVY} tabulated hyperelliptic curves$/\Q$ of genus~2.
+They found hyperelliptic curves with each of the 12 conductors listed in item~3) of Conclusion~\ref{conc:1}, and they have not found any conductors $N<500$ which are not listed in Conclusion~\ref{conc:1}.
+(There are conductors arising from abelian surfaces that are not isogenous to the Jacobian of a hyperelliptic curve, but the smallest known has conductor $N=561$.)

-Various researchers are tabulating other objects listed in Section~\ref{sec:related}, however, with the exception of the first elliptic curve$/\Q(i)$ (and its associated Bianchi modular form), all are associated to \Lfunctions\ of level $N>500$.
-As we extend our calculations to larger levels, it will be possible to make further comparisons.
+With the exception of the first elliptic curve$/\Q(i)$ (whose L-function has conductor $N=25\cdot 4^2 = 400$), the objects listed in Section~\ref{sec:related} have conductors outside the range of our calculations.

+An interesting case is conductor $N=550$, for which Poor and Yuen~\cite{PY2} have found a paramodular form, but for which the Abelian surface predicted by the Paramodular Conjecture has not yet been found.
+In Section~\ref{sec:550} we provide data for the \Lfunction, which may be of some use in the search for the conjectured Abelian surface.